Training-Free Vector Quantization via Gaussian VAEs: Gaussian Quant: Vector Quantization using Gaussian VAE

-We propose an extremely simple technique to obtain a VQ-VAE from a Gaussian VAE: we directly generate one-dimensional Gaussian noise as the codebook for VQ-VAE \citep{van2017neural} and quantize the posterior mean $\mu_i$ of the Gaussian VAE independently for each dimension $i$.
-Because the codebook consists entirely of samples from a Gaussian distribution, we refer to our approach as \textbf{Gaussian Quant (GQ)}.
-Specifically, we randomly generate $K$ codebook values $c_{1:K} \sim \mathcal{N}(0,1)$, which is the same for each dimension.
-Then, for each dimension $i$, we select the $c_j$ that is closest to the posterior mean $\mu_i$ and denote the quantized value as $\hat{z}_i$:
+Given a Gaussian VAE, we convert it into a VQ-VAE by generating one-dimensional Gaussian noise as a codebook and quantizing the posterior mean independently for each latent dimension.
+The codebook is fixed once generated.
+Because it consists entirely of Gaussian samples, we call this approach \textbf{Gaussian Quant (GQ)}.
+Specifically, we randomly generate a codebook $c_{1:K} \sim \mathcal{N}(0,1)$ shared across all dimensions.
+Then, for each dimension $i$, we select the codeword $c_j$ closest to the posterior mean $\mu_i$ and denote the quantized value as $\hat{z}_i$: